 Starting with RUM entails two actions: adding a RUM website definition to your account, and implementing the script in your actual website.

-Adding a RUM website to your account
+Adding your first RUM website to your account

 - If you’re not already using the Real User Monitoring function in Uptrends, you can try it for free by starting a RUM trial.
 In the Apps & Extras menu, click the Try Real User Monitoring option.